 - Considerations involving reservoir permeability influence and impact

-Using an integrated-simulation workflow, the webinar will investigate the applicability and feasibility of various EOR methods on tight oil formations.
-Using different well and fracture designs, you will see an evaluation of the technical and economic success for numerous EOR processes.
-The webinar will demonstrate the integrated-simulation workflow using a model representative of a Western Canadian tight reservoir, containing volatile oil.
-In addition to primary recovery, we will also consider waterflooding, immiscible N2 and miscible CO2 gas flooding.
-Combinations of these EOR techniques, coupled with the effects of various well and fracture design parameters, will be technically explored and economically ranked using a comprehensive economic analysis.
-In addition, we will highlight CMG’s software capabilities for modelling different EOR techniques using IMEX (black oil) and GEM (compositional) reservoir simulators.
+The webinar demonstrates the integrated-simulation workflow using a model representative of a Western Canadian tight reservoir, containing volatile oil.
+In addition to primary recovery, we also consider waterflooding, immiscible N2 and miscible CO2 gas flooding.
+Combinations of these EOR techniques, coupled with the effects of various well and fracture design parameters, are technically explored and economically ranked using a comprehensive economic analysis.
+In addition, we highlight CMG’s software capabilities for modelling different EOR techniques using IMEX (black oil) and GEM (compositional) reservoir simulators.

-To determine the minimum permeability at which these EOR methods are applicable, we will apply a sensitivity analysis on matrix permeability, to the optimal case from each process.
-The webinar will also demonstrate CMOST’s workflow which ensures the same well and fracture design configurations are run for each recovery process.
+To determine the minimum permeability at which these EOR methods are applicable, we apply a sensitivity analysis on matrix permeability, to the optimal case from each process.
+The webinar also demonstrates CMOST’s workflow which ensures the same well and fracture design configurations are run for each recovery process.

 Through discussion and demonstration, you will learn how to apply CMG’s software to evaluate the potential application of different EOR processes on a tight reservoir.